 When it comes to selection, you’re going to want to find a store that has a very large inventory of its own, or which can include items from other retailers as part of a “universal gift registry.”

 Another handy feature to look out for is a “completion discount.”
 Chances are your loved ones might not make it through everything on your list.
 If there are items left unpurchased, then with a completion discount, you can buy whatever’s left on your list at a discount.

-Though not everybody feels comfortable asking for cash as a gift, it’s really an ideal way for you to have a little extra money, especially if you’re going on maternity leave.
-Not only that, but the funds can usually be put into a college fund or some other sort of savings account for the child.
-Babylist, MyRegistry, and Zola, all have cash gift options that you shouldn’t feel shy about putting on your list.
+Though not everybody feels comfortable asking for cash as a gift, it’s really an ideal way for you to have a little extra money, especially if you’re going on maternity leave or want to put some money away for your child.
+Some of the top registries offer cash gift options that you shouldn’t feel shy about putting on your list.

 These apps will let you adjust your registry on a rolling basis with a quick flick of the finger, without you even having to get up off the couch.
 Most major suppliers also offer extensive customer service which can be reached by phone, email, or online form even outside normal business hours.